 When playing in Ranked mode, start from Discovery and use an easy hero, for example, “Ada”.
 Ada focuses on strength, and your main objective will be to summon bigger heroes each turn and buff them with powerful enhancements.

 The strength prism is the easiest to start with, but wisdom can be very interesting later on if you like a more control style of gameplay.
 Try out different heroes to learn about their abilities and the type of units and spells they can use.

-Once you become more advanced, Skyweaverleagues provide additional information over the current meta, with in-depth reviews and articles.
+Once you become more proficient, Skyweaverleagues offers additional information on the current meta, with in-depth reviews and articles.